Field Sales 2026: 10 Actionable Tips

 You cannot manage a field team you cannot see.
 That is not about surveillance.
 It is about operational control.

-Live GPS tracking gives managers immediate visibility into location, route progress, idle time, missed stops, and who can take the next assignment without blowing up the day.
-For outside sales, that matters because plans change in real time.
-Customers cancel.
-A hot lead opens up.
-A rep gets stuck.
-Without live visibility, your dispatch decisions are guesses.
+Live GPS tracking gives managers visibility into location, route progress, idle time, missed stops, and who can take the next assignment without blowing up the day.
+Plans change in real time: customers cancel, a hot lead opens up, or a rep gets stuck.
+Without live visibility, dispatch decisions are guesses.
+3

 Use visibility to coach, not to hover

-The biggest mistake leaders make is treating tracking like a disciplinary weapon.
+The biggest mistake is treating tracking like a disciplinary weapon.
 Good managers use it to protect selling time and remove friction.

 When a rep finishes early in one pocket of the territory, reassign a nearby prospect.
 When someone falls behind, adjust the sequence before the rest of the day collapses.
 When customers ask for ETAs, answer with confidence.

 Set clear operating rules.
 Reps check in when they arrive.
-Geofences confirm the visit.
-Missed check-ins trigger follow-up.
+Geofences confirm visits.
+Missed check‑ins trigger follow‑up.
 Historical movement reviews happen weekly, not only when someone is underperforming.

 If your current process depends on texting reps for location updates, you are already behind.